Conical scanning: Conical-scan receive-only (COSRO)

-COSRO systems do not modify the transmit signal sent from the antenna.

-Antenna waveguide in COSRO systems includes an RF received feedhorn structure that produces a left/right RF receive sample and an up/down RF receive sample.
-These two signals are multiplexed inside a waveguide device that has a rotating vane.
-The output of the multiplex device is a single RF signal and two position signals that indicate left/right and up/down.

-The COSRO technique does not transmit any signals that indicate the position of the rotating vane.
+The introduction of angle deception transponders in WWII led to the introduction of the CORSO technique.
+In this system, two separate antennas are used, one for transmission and a separate one for reception.
+Only the receiver is scanning, the transmitter only needs to be pointed in the direction of the target.

+It is possible to use two separate antenna systems for CORSO, both driven by the error signals from the receiver.
+However, it is also possible to combine them using two feedhorns in front of a single parabolic reflector, and thereby have a single unit system.
+In these systems, the receiver has a feedhorn structure that contains a rotating vane.
+This produces three outputs, the original signal which is used to measure range, and two signals that peak when the vane is either aligned or at right angles to the target, which produce the same error signals that can then be used to drive the aiming motors.
+Because the vane only effects the signal after reception, there is nothing to indicate to the target that they are being scanned.

 Antenna sampling

 RF receive signals from multiple transmit pulses are combined mathematically to create a vertical and horizontal signal.
 The vertical signal is created by adding RF samples when the vane/feedhorn is in the up direction and subtracting RF samples when the vane/feedhorn is in the down direction.
 The horizontal signal is created by adding RF samples when the vane/feedhorn is in the left direction and subtracting RF samples when the vane/feedhorn is in the right direction.

 This produces a pair of angle error signals used to drive antenna positioning drive motors.